ProjetsPL/millto.web/collections/_posts/en/how-to-choose-thermostatic-radiator-valve-5-basic-rules.md

 * the head is installed directly onto the valve,
 * the valve has a remote sensor connected with the head with a capillary,
-* the valve has a remote sensor and transmitter.
+* the valve has a remote sensor and a transmitter.

 ### 2. Thermostatic radiator valve - not all are the same